SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 <kbd>![](images/moving-existing-apps/new-terminal.png)</kbd>

-For the rest of these labs, anytime you need to run a command in a terminal, you can use any open terminal you have.
+For the rest of these labs, anytime you need to run a command in a terminal, you can use any open terminal you have, and close them when you're done with them (having many open terminals can crowd the screen / menu bar).

 ## Explore OpenShift with OpenShift CLI

-In order to login, we will use the `oc` command.
+In order to login to ARO within CodeReady, we will use the `oc` command.
 We can get the login command from OpenShift Console.

 Go to your OpenShift console and click on your username icon on the top right of the screen to open up the pop-down menu and then select **"Copy Login Command"**.